Social, Moral, Spiritual, Cultural

 In Foundation Stage, we carefully plan and implement a range of activities to incorporate SMSC into our curriculum.
 The following things are intertwined into our teaching and learning: Spiritual - Who am I?
 What is special about me?
 What am I good at?
 What are my likes and dislikes?
 Moral - Looking at the difference between right and wrong, Bullying, Encouraging positive behaviour and looking at people who help us.
 Social - Talking about our environment and developing areas for our community, What makes me a good friend?
 Cultural - Looking at children from other countries, researching our country, Who is my hero? researching and celebrating different festivals and celebrations.

 In Lower Key Stage 2, we incorporate various learning activities into our curriculum with links to SMSC.
 The following themes are interwoven into our teaching and learning: Spiritual - studying beliefs, festivals and celebrations of Christianity, Moral - looking at natural disasters and the effects they have on communities.
 Social - having debates/argumentative writing allowing children to express their opinion on different subjects.
-Cultural - looking at ways of life within many cultures with a particular focus on Spanish, studying the work of different artist, studying the work of different artists and Looking at our heritage.
+Cultural - looking at ways of life within many cultures with a particular focus on Spanish, studying the work of different artists and looking at our heritage.

 In Upper Key Stage 2, SMSC is integrated into our curriculum through many learning and teaching avenues.
 Here are some examples on how this is achieved: Spiritual - Visits to the Gurdwara in Leeds to raise cultural understanding, exploring spirituality in oneself and in a range of religions.
 Moral – Visits to the Galleries of Justice, in house visits by the Magistrate, local fire and police service to enhance the education of our children.
 In year 6 children are encouraged to set up a business to make and sell biscuits.
 Social –Exploring issues regarding self-esteem, healthy eating, peer pressure and E-Safety and visits from local doctors to support educating children on body changes.
 Cultural – Heritage is an important aspect of our local history trips to the National Coal Mining Museum and Great Yorkshire Show to celebrate our heritage is undertaken.